setiQuest/seti_signal_sim/README.md

 The `build.sbt` file specifies the Scala and Spark versions for which the code is compiled, which are 2.11.8 and 2.1.0, respectively.
-Of course, you shoul change these values as needed.
+Of course, you should change these values as needed.
 If you do not have access to a Spark cluster and only plan to run these in `local` mode, then you don't need to modify the Spark version.
 Note that the `build.sbt` file will not download the Apache Hadoop or Spark libraries (by using the